FreedomIntelligence/TRIM/README.md

 ### Step.1 (for inference): Download Checkpoints

-Download the checkpoints (LoRA Version) from [Yuzhang's Huggingface Homepage](https://huggingface.co/yuzhang) to checkpoints/llava-v1.5-7b-lora-prunemerge.
+Download the checkpoints from [huggingface](https://huggingface.co/liuhaotian/llava-v1.5-7b) to liuhaotian/llava-v1.5-7b.

 ### Step.2 (for inference): Change the methods (TextSim or TextSim+).